Chiara Ferragni Stuns In Blue Bikini While She Hangs Out With Her Son

 Still, it was her flawless figure that stole the show, as she displayed her curves in a fashionable ensemble.

 The model’s bikini top was a sky blue and featured a bandeau-style body.
 The garment did not leave much to the imagination as it tightly hugged her figure and exposed a great deal of cleavage.
-She paired the top with a pair of white shorts in the first image only.
+She paired the top with white shorts in the first image only.
 The shorts, which looked to be made out of denim, especially helped highlight her slim core.

 In the following images, Chiara teamed the top with matching bikini bottoms.
 The briefs featured a low-rise cut that showcased her hips and derriere.